betteriot/betteriot-principles/README.md

 ## Lifecycle

-### 27. The vendor MUST offer the ability for a user to factory reset the device.
+### 27. The vendor MUST allow a user to factory reset the device.

     Assessment criteria: Device and/or backend has factory reset functionality ?